minterz/futrgrain/README.md

 #### Considerations
 I am attempting to build the whole application using the canvas and as little of the dom as possible this is not a react project!...Or it isn't yet :p
+Can canvas be wrapped in svg?
+If that's possible then canvas can be embedded into components that adhere to webpage grid layout principles